Sign up for Free Phone Consultation

 Most agencies and attorneys do not have the budget or the resources to manage a costly nationwide birth parent outreach program.
-They help with all of the other components of the adoption.
-Facilitators services should compliment not compete with services provided by agencies and attorneys.
-A facilitator is not a required component of an adoption; however it may be the most important service to you.
+They help with all the other components of the adoption.
+Facilitators services should complement not compete with services provided by agencies and attorneys.
+A facilitator is not a required component of an adoption; however, it may be the most important service to you.
 All adoptions consist of two phases – one locating an infant to adopt and phase two the legal and counseling services.
 There is no adoption until you are working with a potential birth mother.
 A Loving Alternative’s services can greatly reduce the time it takes to locate a domestic infant to adopt.

 What is the Attorneys or Agencies role in an Adoption?